Worker: Worker() constructor

 A string representing the URL of the script the worker will execute.
 It must obey the same-origin policy.
 The URL is resolved relative to the current HTML page's location.

-Note: Bundlers, including Webpack, Vite, and Parcel, recommend passing URLs that are relative to
+Note: Bundlers, including webpack, Vite, and Parcel, recommend passing URLs that are relative to

 import.meta.url